DaveHudiny/synthesis/README.md

  The main implementation of the diploma thesis is included within the rl_src folder, which contains the main parts of implementation of our reinforcement learning approach.

 ## Usage
+ If you simply want to use reinforcement learning framework, the best option is now to check rl_demonstration.ipynb, where are the most of the important parts of the RL usage.

  You can use:
  ```shell
   $ source prerequisites/venv/bin/activate

   $ python3 paynt.py --help
   ```
  to see, how to use this project.
 Implementation of the extension is primarily focused on option --reinforcement-learning with option --storm-pomdp and --fsc-synthesis, which enables to use reinforcement learning options within the project.
 For example, you can use